-How young jobseekers can build out their resumes with work experience and new skills
+How young jobseekers can build out their resumes

-How young jobseekers can build out their resumes with work experience and new skills
+How young jobseekers can build out their resumes

+Are you a young job seeker looking to build out your resume?
 There are ways around this though and the solution begins with looking at all possible previous work experiences, no matter how simple it might seem, and sharing it in a way that shows employers what skills you can take from everyday life and put to good use at work.

 Here’s a list of tips to help young people use work experience to build their skills and resume.